-As a first time traveler it’s perfectly normal to feel a little uncomfortable about your first trip.
-However, withÂ the insanely brilliant (and incredibly practical) air travel tips provided here you can put those concerns aside and focus on enjoying that first trip instead of stressing.
+First time travelers might feel a little uncomfortable about their first trip and that’s perfectly normal.
+However, withÂ the brilliant and practical air travel tips provided here you can put those concerns aside and focus on enjoying that first trip instead of stressing out about it.

 Air Travel Tips that First Time Travelers Need to Know